 The problem: Vitamin D isn’t found in many foods

-According to Harvard Medical School, 10 to 15 minutes of sun on the arms and legs a few times a week can generate nearly all the vitamin D we need.
-That’s because the vital bone-strengthening vitamin–plus these 23 vitamin D benefits that can save your life–is the only one that your body can make itself.
-“But with desk jobs and increased sunscreen use, sometimes it’s not possible to get enough sun exposure to get your vitamin D,” says Wesley McWhorter, MS, RD, chef and dietitian at UTHealth School of Public Health in Houston.
+About 10 to 15 minutes of sun on the arms and legs a few times a week can generate nearly all the vitamin D we need.
+That’s because the vital bone-strengthening vitamin (here are 23 health benefits of vitamin D) is the only one that your body can make itself.
+“But with desk jobs and increased sunscreen use, sometimes it’s not possible to get enough sun exposure to get your vitamin D,” says Wesley McWhorter, RD, chef and dietitian at UTHealth School of Public Health in Houston.
 While there aren’t many rich food sources of this vitamin, the following will ensure you’re getting your fill.
-(Are you getting enough?
-Find out these 9 signs your body might not be getting enough vitamin D).
+And you can figure out if you’re falling short by watching for these 9 signs your body might not be getting enough vitamin D.